saqibahmed13/Javascript_codind/README.md

 console.log(x[y]);  // output name: Akki

 Explanation: When we use objects as keys x[y]  (y is an object) it will be converted into a string x[ object Object ] since we are using twice the value will be <br>
-x[z] overwrites the previous value by name : Akki.
+x[z] overwrites the previous value by name : Akki

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
  const a = function(){